 - You have one job. – Remember your one responsibility is to be obedient to Him and He will take care of everything else.
 Chaos results when something enters our tent that should not be there.

-- Stop before saying “yes” to something.
+- Stop before saying “yes” to everything.
 Give yourself some time to think and pray about it before giving an answer.
+Have a phrase ready like “I’ll think about it and get back to you” to ensure you don’t overcommit.

 Robert Louis Stephenson once said, “Perpetual devotion is only to be sustained by perpetual neglect of many other things.”
 It takes as much discipline to say “no” to the wrong things as it does to say “yes” to the right things.
 Saying “yes” to something, no matter what it is, means saying “no” to something else because we only have a set number of resources.